-IV.13.6.4 Parental/Adoption Leave
+V.7.3 Parental/Adoption Leave and Sub Plan

-IV.13.6.4.1 Parental leave is available to both parents.
-The definition of parent may include a person with whom a child is placed for adoption or a person who is in a relationship of some permanence with the parent of a child and who intends to treat the child as his or her own.
+V.7.3.1 Parental leave is available to both parents.
+The definition of parent shall include a person with whom a child is placed for adoption or a person who is in a relationship of some permanence with the parent of a child and who intends to treat the child as their own.

-If an employee is eligible for maternity leave under Article IV.13.6.3, they may also extend the sub-plan for an additional ten (10) weeks as a parental leave providing the parental leave is taken immediately following the maternity leave.
+If an employee is eligible for maternity leave under Article V.7.1, they may also extend the sub-plan for an additional ten (10) weeks as a parental leave providing the parental leave is taken immediately following the maternity leave.

-Parental/adoption leave benefits for staff not eligible under Article IV.13.6.3 shall be subject to the following conditions:
+Parental/adoption leave benefits for members not eligible under Article V.7.1 shall be subject to the following conditions:

-- (i) first two (2) weeks 95% of member's normal salary/wages will be paid by the University upon receipt of Employment Insurance acceptance, if the waiting period is not yet served; - (ii) next ten (10) weeks the University will supplement Employment Insurance benefits to 95% of normal salary/wages; - (iii) next twenty-five (25) weeks will be considered as unpaid leave from the University. - IV.13.6.4.2 The member's and the Board's contributions to the pension and benefits plans during the maternity and parental/adoption leave shall be on the basis of 100% of salary.
+- first two (2) weeks 95% of member's normal salary/wages will be paid by the University upon receipt of Employment Insurance acceptance, if the waiting period is not yet served; - (ii) next ten (10) weeks the University will supplement Employment Insurance benefits to 95% of normal salary/wages; - (iii) next twenty-five (25) weeks will be considered as unpaid leave from the University. - (iv) Members who are ineligible for the parental/adoption leave and sub-plan referenced in V.7.3, are still entitled to an unpaid leave of absence of up to 37 weeks provided the member has a minimum of thirteen (13) weeks of employment prior to the expected date of delivery or adoption of a child.
+For birth mothers, parental leave ordinarily will commence at the end of the pregnancy leave.
+For others, the leave must commence no later than fifty-two (52) weeks after the date of birth or the date their child first came into their care, custody and control. - V.7.3.2 The member's and the Board's contributions to the pension and benefits plans during the maternity and parental/adoption leave shall be on the basis of 100% of salary.
 During this period of leave, the employee will continue to pay premiums on the portion of salary paid by Trent.
 The remainder of the cost of the contributions will be covered by the Board.
-For the purpose of sabbatical credits, any period of maternity and parental/adoption leave shall be considered as a period of service with the University. - IV.13.6.4.3 When a member return to work following a parental leave, compensation shall be the same as if the member had not been on leave. - IV.13.6.4.4 A probationary member on maternity or parental/adoption leave shall, upon written request to the Dean or University Librarian at the time of his/her return to duties after the leave, have his/her maximum probationary period increased by one (1) year.
-In the case of two (2) or more such leaves during his/her probationary period, the maximum probationary period for the member may be increased by a maximum of two (2) years. - IV.13.6.4.5 If an employee decides not to return to work, the employee agrees to repay the Board, the University's portion of the sub-plan.
+For the purpose of sabbatical credits, any period of maternity and parental/adoption leave shall be considered as a period of service with the University.

+- V.7.3.3 When a member return to work following a parental leave, compensation shall be the same as if the member had not been on leave. - V.7.3.4 A probationary member on maternity or parental/adoption leave shall, upon written request to the Dean or University Librarian at the time of their return to duties after the leave, have their maximum probationary period increased by one (1) year.
+In the case of two (2) or more such leaves during their probationary period, the maximum probationary period for the member may be increased by a maximum of two (2) years. - V.7.3.5 If an employee decides not to return to work, the employee agrees to repay the Board, the University's portion of the sub-plan.